 Submission

-To submit your work you will need to copy files from your IntentsLabs project and MyBrowser project, put them in designated directories, and compress them as a single zip file.
+To submit your work you will need to copy files from your Lab3a_IntentsLabs project and Lab3a_MyBrowser project, put them in designated directories, and compress them as a single zip file.
 Then you will submit this zip file to the Coursera system.
 The automatic grading system will test your submission and give you feedback.
 This process may take some time, especially if many students are submitting at the same time.
 To make sure your submission is correctly graded, pay attention to the following aspects:

-Your projects must be compressed in a zip file named IntentsLabSubmit.zip.
+Your project files must be compressed in a zip file named IntentsLabSubmit.zip.

-The submitted files should be put in the following directory structure: IntentsLabSubmit - IntentsLab - ActivityLoaderActivity.java - ExplicitlyLoadedActivity.java - MyBrowser - AndroidManifest.xml IntentsLabSubmit is the top-level directory to be compressed.
-It will include IntentsLab and MyBrowser as subdirectories.
-Files submitted are contained in them accordingly.
+The zip file should have the following directory structure: IntentsLabSubmit/ - IntentsLab/ - ActivityLoaderActivity.java - ExplicitlyLoadedActivity.java - MyBrowser/ - AndroidManifest.xml

-When decompressed, your submission should contain one top-level directory named "IntentsLabSubmit" that contains one directory named “IntentsLab” and one directory named MyBrowser, each containing that application's files.

 Each new submission will overwrite any previous submissions.